livepeer/LIPs/LIPs/LIP-partial-unbonding.md

 ## Specification

-*Note: this is the start of the discussion so I leave out many of the second order updates that will need to be made until we can discuss whether this approach is reasonable.
-Examples include calculating the delegator status and how those status' are used, and any logic related to calculating unbonding and withdrawl amounts.*

 ### Data structures

 Currently the fact that a delegator is unbonding is tracked via the `withdrawRound` attribute on the delegator struct.
 Instead, an unbonding action can create a new `UnbondingLock` struct.